 Since its founding in 1845, generations of highly committed members have worked diligently to create what you now experience as Toronto First.
 Out of respect for what our predecessors have built here, please take the following steps before choosing to join this community:

 - Attend a Newcomer Information Meeting

 - Do your homework, ask lots of questions and get to know us.
-Enroll in a “UU & You” fall or spring session.
+Enroll in fall or spring At First sessions.

 - Are you ready to choose a religious home and make a commitment to it?